 Here are the three laws of depression that I have learned from my story and the stories of others.
 Once you understand these laws, it will be easier to help yourself, and help the ones you love.

-1. Everyone’s experience is different, and just because you experienced it one time, doesn’t mean it will be the same next time.
+Just because you experienced it one way, doesn’t mean it will be the same next time.
+And just because you experienced it, doesn’t mean someone else experiences it the same way.

 2. Whatever the experience is, it’s self-destructive in one way or another.